Microgaming integration deal a “huge milestone” for Hacksaw Gaming.

 On Wednesday, Hacksaw excitedly announced the deal with Microgaming, the world’s leading supplier and aggregator of digital internet casino software.
 The company notes that this latest contract represented a significant expansion of Hacksaw’s market reach and brand visibility.
 The agreement was referred to as a “huge milestone” for the Maltese brand.

-Hacksaw’s content portfolio, including their most popular titles, Stick’Em, Cubes and Scratch Platinum, is expected to roll out on the Quickfire platform sometime during the third quarter.
-Microgaming’s already massive platform, made up of more than 1,000 diverse casino games, will bring Hacksaw’s unique titles to the group’s 800+ online casino licensees.
+Hacksaw’s content portfolio, including their most popular titles, Stick’Em, Cubes and Scratch Platinum, will roll out on the Quickfire platform sometime during the third quarter.
+Microgaming’s already massive platform, consisting of more than 1,000 diverse casino games, will bring Hacksaw’s unique titles to the group’s 800+ online casino licensees.